New on Netflix this month, including belated return of cult series

-New on Netflix in September, including belated return of chilling sci-fi series
+New on Netflix in September, including return of cult series after three years

 Every movie and TV show to add to your watchlist over next 30 days